by Spencer Lamb, Kao Data

 To battle diseases such as these, many research bodies today utilize High Performance Computing (HPC) solutions, and with them, graphic processing units (GPUs), reducing processing timeframes from weeks and months to days or even hours, enabling research results to be verified all the more quickly.
 Yet with more focus on emissions and sustainability, the laboratories and pharma organizations undertaking this research must begin to power their HPC workloads with renewable energy, or risk contributing to the very problem they’re trying to solve.

-The bridge between now and the future
+now and the future

 Traditionally, HPC facilities have remained on-premises, near to the research function, but for the pharma industry itself, colocation data centers can also deliver a platform for cost-effective data processing, playing home to HPC infrastructure and enabling access to renewable energy sources, which, with the focus on sustainability, has moved straight to the top of the corporate agenda.